 Like with all games it's important to know what you're in for.
 This game asks you to repeat more content than most other games, even Nier Automata.
 Besides playing the game two times over in the course of a single playthrough(once to beat all the stages, a second time to beat the alternate routes), you're required to go to them again for sidequests and grinding out experience points.
 You can then continue the game with the same character, on a harder mode.
 If you wanna play as someone else, the progression unfortunately means you have to start over with them from the beginning.
 There is a story, but it is just there to provide the barest amount of context to the campaign.Your playable characters aren't people as much as they're avatars for different gameplay styles, and they have zero personality.

 The reason I am fine with that is because I love the art, the whole setting is my thing and just playing the game is enjoyable for me, the stages also being only 5-10 minutes long on a rerun.
 I couldn't care less about the loot, that's just not the kind of gamer I am.
 But I like the simple act of playing Dragon's Crown, and I can't think of a better compliment for a game.
 Whatever annoyances I have just doesn't matter because I have such a good time controlling a character, going through the stages and dealing with all the RPG stuff during the downtime.
+There's more to it tha nany other old-school beat 'em up I've played, but not so much it isn't just fun still to co-operate through a stage.
 It's not a very challenging game for me, but it's challenging enough that it's not completely mindless filler either.
 I can't play it forever.
 But I can certainly play 40 hours here, 30 hours there, and have a great time whenever I pick it up.
 There's nothing else like it.

 This year, that youtuber I mentioned had started streaming on Twitch.
 At one point he did a co-op playthrough of Dragon's Crown with the audience, and I played alongside him to be at the appropriate level, eventually playing through all the stages with him and other fellow viewers.
 It's neat how games can bring people together that way, and Dragon's Crown is just as fun co-operatively as it is solo.
 There's a remaster coming out for PS4 in spring 2018, and if anyone wants to co-op, I'm down for playing it again!
 Perhaps that version of it could get on the list next year, especially if the rumors are true and Vanillaware's next game is more of a point & click adventure game with mechs in it.